View a list of current job opportunities at California Humanities below.

 - Work with the President & CEO to develop informational documents and presentations for the Board, and support Board committees and full Board meetings when requested.

 - Conduct research on areas for outreach.

-- Build and maintain media lists in Salesforce.
+- Build upon and maintain current media lists.

 - Generate communications-related reports as needed.

-- Supervise contracted employees and communications consultants, as necessary.
+- In collaboration with the President & CEO, supervise the work of contracted employees and communications consultants, as necessary.

 - Maintain a flexible work schedule and be available for travel, as necessary.

 - Other duties as assigned by the President & CEO.

 Please send resume and cover letter to firstname.lastname@example.org by September 25, 2022.

 California Humanities is an equal opportunity employer and believes in a diverse work force, and applicants from all backgrounds are encouraged to apply.